 Spring 2019 / Spring 2020

 Introduces contemporary advanced multivariate techniques and their application in social science research.
-Methods include multivariate regression and analysis of variance, structural equation models, and factor analysis.
-Prior experience with Anova and multiple regression is assumed.
+Focus on factor analysis and variance, structural equation modeling.
+Prior experience with multiple regression is assumed.

 Primary Instructor